-Some of my interest is in reflection upon and study of the Word, but I also have more mundane issues I’d like to pursue, such as a survey of Bible Study software, a comparison of various English language translations of the Bible, perhaps a survey of the history of the development of Christian Scripture – from the formation of canon, through the challenges of vernacular translations and changing models of interpretation.
+Some of my engagement with the Word on this site is in reflection upon the study of it, but I also have more mundane issues I’d like to pursue, such as a survey of Bible Study software, comparisons of various English language translations of the Bible, as well as summary-level surveys of the history of the development of Christian Scripture – from the formation of canon, through other questions touching on the nature of ecclesial authority and divine inspiration, to the challenges of modern vernacular translations and changing models of interpretation.